1990: Oregon POLST Task Force Founded on Strong Guiding Principles

 The initial criteria for state inclusion in the NPPTF was a minimum of three years' experience using the POLST Paradigm at the regional or statewide level.
 In 2004, only six states met this requirement: OR, WA, WI, PA, NY and WV.

 In 2004, the Oregon POLST Program was the most mature program with longest history and had the strongest research program, the most EMS experience and the highest level of penetration in long-term care.
 As a result, the composition of the initial thirteen Founding NPPTF included five members from Oregon.

 Dr. Susan Tolle led funding efforts for the NPPTF from inception to 2015.
 The NPPTF adopted the same standards of accepting private donations and grants only, and not accepting funding from health care industry sources (NPPTF conflicts of interest policy).
-By mutual agreement the NPPTF cannot accept health care industry support as long as they are part of the Center for Ethics.
-Effective in 2017, the NPPTF will become independent of the OHSU Center for Ethics and may consider changing its funding policy, allowing support from health care industry sources.
+By mutual agreement the NPPTF could not accept health care industry support as long as they were part of the Center for Ethics.
+Effective January 20, 2017, the NPPTF became independent of the OHSU Center for Ethics and approved a change in its funding policy, allowing support from health care industry sources.
 As of March 2017, the differences in NPPTF and Center for Ethics policies are being considered by the Oregon POLST Task Force and the Center.

 2005: POLST presented to the White House Conference on Aging (WHCOA)